gahr/tcl-scgi/README.md

 User scripts can use the following procs:

+    @ " text text [command arg1 arg2] $var1 $var2 \n more text"

+    Append its argument, evaluated by Tcl, to the output buffer.

+    @ { pure html text }

+    Append its argument, not evaluated by Tcl, to the output buffer.

     ::scgi::header key value ?replace?

     Append the header "Key: value" to the output buffer.
 If replace is true